scottcolfer/scottcolfer.github.io/_posts/2019-06-19-blogging-product-leader.md

 ## Learning

-This has all reminded me of my time working on the 'digital transformation' of educations in the 2000s, where I focussed on improving teacher training.
-One of the things that my team did was fund the use of digital tools to help trainee-teachers collect evidence of their development and reflect on their experiences.
-I took a module in the Open University's postgraduate course in [online and distance learning](http://www.open.ac.uk/postgraduate/qualifications/d36).
-One aspect of this that I found useful was breaking learning into several stages, all of which need to happen if we're to genuinely 'learn':
+This has reminded me of my time in education.
+I worked on the ‘digital  transformation’ of educations in the 2000s.
+My focus was improving teacher training.
+My team funded  digital tools to help trainee-teachers.
+These tools helped collection of evidence and reflection on experiences.
+I took a module in  the Open University’s postgraduate course in [online and distance learning](http://www.open.ac.uk/postgraduate/qualifications/d36).
+One aspect that I found useful was thinking of learning as several stages, that all need to happen if we’re to genuinely  ‘learn’:

 - concrete experience
 - reflective observation